 It is important to note that no set guidelines have been approved by the U.S. FDA, and dosing recommendations from the FLCCC may change as more research advances.
-As a preventative measure for high-risk individuals, the recommended dose of ivermectin is 0.2mg/kg of ivermectin in this order:
+As a preventative measure for high-risk individuals, the recommended dose is 0.2mg/kg of ivermectin, in this order:

 - One dose on day 1 and day 3